Where to Go on a Date in Portland This Winter

 Go classic and sip on a latte

 Not everyone drinks, and not everyone has time for an evening date.
 Enter one of the world’s most popular first date options: grabbing a hot, caffeinated drink at one of our many, many cafes, coffee shops, and tea shops around town.
-The chic, minimalist chain Tea Bar makes hot tea and matcha lattes, Barista employs some of the best latte artists in town, Never Coffee steams up some unique latte flavors, Portland Cà Phê offers intriguing takes on Vietnamese coffee, and the hip Deadstock eschews Northwest coffeehouse pretentions.
-Most of the city’s cafes are still closed for indoor dining, but you can always chill on the patio or go for a nice walk around the sunny blocks.
+The chic, minimalist chain Tea Bar makes hot tea and matcha lattes, Barista employs some of the best latte artists in town, Portland Cà Phê offers intriguing takes on Vietnamese coffee, and the hip Deadstock eschews Northwest coffeehouse pretensions.
+Many of the city’s cafes are even open with indoor service, but you can always chill on the patio or go for a nice walk around the blocks if you prefer.